httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The design and implementation of RFC 7540 stream priority was observed to have shortcomings, explained in {{motivation}}.
 ({{!HTTP2=I-D.ietf-httpbis-http2bis}}) has consequently deprecated the use of these stream priority signals.

-This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values.
-It defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format.
-It also defines version-specific frame for reprioritization.
+This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values. {#header-field} defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format. {#h2-update-frame} and {#h3-update-frame} define version-specific frames for reprioritization.
 This prioritization scheme and its signals can act as a substitute for RFC 7540 stream priority.

 ## Notational Conventions